casper-network/docs-archive/theory/abstract-consensus.rst

 The goal validators collectively pursue is to pick a single value from a finite set :math:`Con` we call the set of **consensus values**.
 Once the agreement is achieved, the problem is considered solved (i.e. validators terminate their operation).
+We require that :math:`Con` is totally ordered.

 The resulting solution of this problem is not a blockchain yet.
 It is however a core building block of our blockchain design.
-The way abstract consensus is used for building a blockchain is explained in subsequent chapers.
+The way abstract consensus is used for building a blockchain is explained in subsequent chapters.

 Caution: we use **ACC** as the shortcut for **Abstract Casper Consensus**.

 Network model
 -------------